Higher and foundation tiers

 Phytomining is often used to extract copper from low grade copper ores.
 Here the plants will be grown on the land containing the copper ore and when the

 plants are fully grown they will be harvested, dried and burned as described above.
-The ash can then dissolved in water which is acidified by adding dilute
+The ash can then dissolved in water which is then acidified by adding dilute

 sulfuric